flyingmachine/brave-clojure-web/content/concurrency.md

 can't _do_ anything.
 Change is not the result of one object acting on another.
 What we call "change" results when a) a process generates a new atom and b) we choose to associate the identity with the new atom.

-TODO explain how this lets you hold on to past.
-Give self fulfilling prophecy examaple.

 How can we do this in Clojure, though?
 The tools we've introduced so far don't allow it.
 To handle change, Clojure uses *reference types*.